TOUR WITH US

 We will start the day at The Queen’s Stairs, where Anne once stepped ashore amid royal splendour in 1533, welcomed as England’s anointed queen during the magnificent celebrations surrounding her coronation.
 Just three years later, she returned by the same river route, this time a prisoner.
 Nearly thirty years on, her daughter Elizabeth would make that same fearful journey, uncertain whether she would leave the Tower alive.
 Few places in England hold such layered echoes of a mother and daughter bound by fate.

-With our expert Blue Badge Guide, we will walk the path Anne and Elizabeth took from the water’s edge to the royal lodgings, imagining the shifting emotions that accompanied each step, from ceremony to dread.
+With our Blue Badge Guide by our side, we will walk the path Anne and Elizabeth took from the water’s edge to the royal lodgings, imagining the shifting emotions that accompanied each step, from ceremony to dread.
 Together we will explore the wider Tower complex before visiting the site traditionally associated with Anne’s execution on Tower Green, a place of quiet gravity where history feels intensely close.

 DAY SIX: IMMORTALISING THE DYNASTY